thetinkeringee/gui_examples/README.md

-# XCB and Wayland client example
+# GUI Examples XCB, Wayland, and Windows

 This is a growing collection of XCB and Wayland client examples.
 Initially everything will be in C, but I'm hoping to add some other languages too.
 I may